FAQs¶

 How can I add additional languages to NormCap?

-If you installed NormCap as Python package, it depends on your system and setup.
-Please search online.
+If you installed NormCap as a Python package, how to add Tesseract languages depends on your system and setup.
+Please search online for instructions specific to your environment.

 Why is the Windows-Installer's file size so large?